 SNORKELING, WILDLIFE, BEAUTY

 La Jolla Cove is an exquisite area where seals call to one another and have no fear of humans, allowing you to get close to them as you both swim.
-The Underwater Park Ecological Reserve is right beside this beach so all wildlife is protected and preserved here, do not take anything but what you brought with you!
-Enjoy a scuba or snorkeling lesson, take in the beautiful fish swimming around your legs.
-And feel safe, this is a family beach area and there are always lifeguards on duty
+The Underwater Park Ecological Reserve is right beside this beach, so all wildlife is protected and preserved here – do not take anything but what you brought with you!
+Enjoy a scuba or snorkeling lesson, and take in the beautiful fish swimming around your legs.
+Feel safe while you’re hanging out, as this is a family beach area and there are always lifeguards on duty

 La Jolla Cove Is Best For: